dwilkie/carrierwave_direct/README.md

 Please be aware that this gem (and S3 in general) only support single file uploads.
 If you want to upload multiple files simultaneously you'll have to use a javascript or flash uploader.

-## Information

-More information, and how-tos [available on the wiki](https://github.com/dwilkie/carrierwave_direct/wiki)

 ## Installation

 Install the latest release: